-(4) Beneficially owned by Mr. Sahi through Paros.
-See the description of the Paros Agreement on page 3.
+(2) Beneficially owned by Mr. Sahi through Paros.
+See the description of the Paros Agreement on page 5.

-(5) Mr. Sharpe ceased as a member of the C&G committee and was appointed to the HR, Comp committee on May 8, 2019.
-His attendance reflects the number of meetings held after the changes in committee membership.
+(3) Mr. Taylor was appointed as a director and appointed to the Corporate Governance & Nominating Committee on August 5, 2020.
+His attendance reflects the number of meetings held after his appointment.